eriksjolund/filepath-securejoin/README.md

 * The returned path will always be `filepath.Clean`ed and thus not contain any `..` components.

+It is assumed that `root` and the `filepath.Clean`ed version of `root` resolve to the same directory.

 A (trivial) implementation of this function on GNU/Linux systems could be done with the following (note that this requires root privileges and is far more opaque than the implementation in this library, and also requires that